 When does The Falcon and the Winter Soldier start?

-Disney announced in their first quarter earnings report that The Falcon and the Winter Soldier is set to premiere on the streaming platform in August 2020.
+Disney announced in their first quarter earnings report that The Falcon and the Winter Soldier was originally set to premiere on the streaming platform in August 2020.

 Trailers and posters